Meccano: Spin Master era

 Meccano was by now very different from its heyday in the 1930s to 1950s.
 The target market of youngsters has not changed significantly; however, the mass market, instant-appeal approach does not always satisfy serious Meccano enthusiasts.
 For example, it is often difficult to obtain original spares.

 Many parts were introduced since the Liverpool factory closed under the French-and-Japanese running of the company.
 These included plastic parts, can motors, and modern battery holders.
 Metal became an expensive raw material to work with and many of the metal parts were replaced with plastic parts.
 Allen (hex-headed) zinc electroplated steel bolts replaced the slotted bolts.

 Original specialist parts, such as very long (up to 2 ft) angle girders, loom shuttles, printing rollers, etc. often required for large Super Models are becoming more difficult to obtain.
 There are replica manufacturers who satisfy the needs of enthusiasts who wish to build models requiring these parts.

-What has remained the same during all these years is the Imperial 1/2 in perforation spacing and the 5/32 in inch whitworth thread for nuts and bolts (and other threaded parts).
+What has remained the same during all these years is the Imperial 1/2 in perforation spacing and the 5/32" whitworth thread for nuts and bolts (and other threaded parts).
 These unchanged standards and complete interchangeability of parts results in many modern models functioning perfectly with Meccano components that are more than 100 years old and vice versa.
 Indeed, old and new parts can be intermixed with impunity, the only problem being the odd mixture of colour schemes.

 In January 2025, Spin Master announced it was licensing Meccano to British toy company Addo Play under a long-term agreement.
 Addo Play has agreed to develop, design and manufacture a refreshed line-up of Meccano products.
 These will include play-sets, junior products and collaborations.